SuadeLabs/fire/documentation/properties/type.md

 > An education loan is a sum of money borrowed to finance post-secondary education or higher education-related expenses.
 Education loans are intended to cover the cost of tuition, books and supplies, and living expenses while the borrower is in the process of pursuing a degree.
 Payments are often deferred while students are in college and, depending on the lender, for an additional six-month period after earning a degree.

+### overdraft

+An Overdraft is a short-term facility allowing account holders to take money from their account when there is no money in it.
+This can be up to an agreed limit (arranged overdraft) or beyond the agreed limit at the bank’s discretion (unarranged overdraft).

 ### other